Using Impala with the Azure Data Lake Store (ADLS)

 ADLS data than for HDFS data.

-Because ADLS does not expose the block sizes of data files the way HDFS does,
+Because ADLS does not expose the block sizes of data files the way HDFS does, any Impala

-CREATE TABLE AS SELECT statements
+CREATE TABLE AS SELECT statements use the

-PARQUET_FILE_SIZE query option setting to define the size of
+PARQUET_FILE_SIZE query option setting to define the size of Parquet

-for tables that use other file formats.)
+tables that use other file formats.)

 When optimizing aspects of for complex queries such as the join order, Impala treats tables on HDFS and